Salted Pecan Pie Tarts

 - Place the dough rounds into a 24-count mini muffin pan(s).
 Press the dough flat into the bottom of the crevice and up the sides.
 Then chill the entire pan in the refrigerator for 20 minutes.

 - Preheat the oven to 325F degrees.
 Once the dough has chilled for 20 minutes, pre-bake the tart crusts for 7 minutes.
 This allows the bottom of the crust to be properly baked and not become soggy from the liquidy pecan filling.

 - Prepare the filling by melting the butter in a small bowl in the microwave or using a stovetop.
 Allow to slightly cool for a few minutes.
 Whisk the brown sugar, egg, vanilla, nutmeg, and cinnamon together in a medium bowl.
 Whisk in the melted butter, then stir in the pecans.

 - Remove the tart crusts from the oven when they're finished and spoon 1 teaspoon of the filling into each.
 Top with coarse salt.

 - Turn the oven up to 350F and bake the tarts for 14-16 more minutes.
 Be careful not to overbake.
 Once you see the crust begin to slightly brown after about 15 minutes, the tarts are done.
 Mine took 15 minutes exactly.

 - Allow the tarts to cool completely in the pan before serving.
 (A spoon helps get them out easily.)
 Top with a dollop of whipped cream or even a small drizzle of pure maple syrup.
 Leftovers are great for up to 3 days - store covered at room temperature or in the refrigerator.

-Make ahead: The filling may be made 1 day in advance and stored covered in the refrigerator.
-Pie crust may also be made in advance, see make ahead instructions in its recipe.
+The filling can be made 1 day in advance and stored covered in the refrigerator.
+Pie crust can also be made in advance, see make ahead instructions in its recipe.
 You can freeze the tarts for up to 2-3 months.
 Thaw overnight in the refrigerator.